Learn about Rust's scalar data types: integers, floats, booleans and characters.

 let y: u64 = 5000000000; // An unsigned 64-bit integer

-If a value is a number and a type annotation is not present, Rust will infer the type as i32
+If a value is a number and a type annotation is not present, Rust will infer the type as i32.

 let x = 5; // Inferred type is 'i32'

-However, if a value doesn't fit in i32
+However, if a value doesn't fit in i32, a type annotation is required.

-is beyond the i32
+For example, 5000000000 is beyond the i32 limit:

 // This results in a compile-time error!